Last Updated on March 4, 2022 by Editor

-Things to Do in Auburn NY
+What to Do in Auburn NY

-A visit to Tubman’s home begins with an excellent timeline orientation by Reverend Paul Gordon Carter, whose dramatic speechifying brings Harriet Tubman to life.
+A visit to Tubman’s home begins with an excellent timeline orientation by Reverend Paul Gordon Carter, whose dramatic presentation brings Harriet Tubman to life.

 “No one is born a slave,” he begins.
 “Everyone is born free.
 But they can be enslaved.”
-Thus, the Rev schools us in appropriate terminology: “it’s ‘enslaver’, not ‘Master,’ and ‘Freedom Seeker,’ not escaped slave,” we learn.
+Thus, the Rev schools us in appropriate terminology.
+“It’s ‘enslaver’, not ‘Master,’ and ‘Freedom Seeker,’ not escaped slave,” we learn.

-Tubman is buried as she lived, humbly; with no fanfare.
+Tubman is buried as she lived.
+Humbly; with no fanfare.
 Her grave is marked by a simple headstone and can be found just in front of a tall evergreen tree in this park-like cemetery.

-VISIT: William Seward House Museum, Auburn.
-Though best known with “Folly” attached to his name – referencing the purchase of Alaska during the (Andrew) Johnson administration when he served as Secretary of State – William Seward was also a NY State Senator, Governor of NY, a US Senator, and Secretary of State under Lincoln.
+William Seward is best known with “Folly” attached to his name – referencing the purchase of Alaska during the (Andrew) Johnson administration when he served as Secretary of State.
+But he was also a NY State Senator, Governor of NY, a US Senator, and Secretary of State under Lincoln.

 Where to Stay and Eat

-This historic 7-room inn, built in 1851 as a boy’s boarding school by the then adjacent Dutch Reform Church, is set back from the main road across the street from Owasco Lake, and looks much larger than it is.
+This historic 7-room inn, built in 1851 as a boy’s boarding school by the then adjacent Dutch Reform Church, is set back from the main road across the street from Owasco Lake.
+It definitely looks much larger than it is.

-The Springside boarding school for Boys, mentioned in the first book about Harriet Tubman, written in 1869 – Scenes in the Life of Harriet Tubman – was quite possibly on the Underground Railroad.
-Freedom Seekers would leave railcars about ¼ mile away and make their way, sometimes with Tubman’s help (she lived just two miles away), to the thicket behind the inn to hide.
-This possibility just thrills Sean Lattimore, a local who, with his wife, Beth, bought this property from in-laws 18 years ago and has owned it ever since.
+Rumor has it that Freedom Seekers, fleeing from railcars about ¼ mile away, scrambled, sometimes with Tubman’s help, to the thicket behind the inn to hide.
+This possibility thrills Sean Lattimore, a local who with his wife, Beth, bought this property from his in-laws over 20 years ago.
+They have owned it ever since.

 All 7 immaculate rooms are thoughtfully and individually decorated.
-Mine, Room 23, was large and richly dressed in Federal finery, with a separate sitting room featuring a brick fireplace, a carved four-poster canopy bed, burnished wood floors and paneling, and flat screen TV.
+Room 23, is large and richly dressed in Federal finery with burnished wood floors and paneling.
+It has a separate sitting room featuring a brick fireplace, a carved four-poster canopy bed, and flat screen TV.

-The Jacuzzi bathroom is light and bright with subway tile wainscoting and subtle striped wallpaper.
+The Jacuzzi bathroom is light and bright, with subway tile wainscoting and subtle striped wallpaper.